-- 16 Intellectual Breadth Credits: Comprised of Liberal Arts Courses (LACs defined below) and no more than 4 credits of PCDC (defined below), including: - Humanities: At least 3 credits of Humanities classes marked HU in the LSA course guide, credit by test cannot be used to meet this requirement - 300-level LAC: At least 3 credits of LAC must be at the 300 level or higher.
-Students may satisfy the Humanities and 300-level requirements with a single course.
+- 16 Intellectual Breadth Credits: Comprised of Liberal Arts Courses (LACs defined in the following section of the Bulletin titled, "Definition of Liberal Arts Courses"), including: - Humanities: At least 3 credits of Humanities classes marked HU in the LSA course guide, credit by test cannot be used to meet this requirement - 300-level LAC: At least 3 credits of LAC must be at the 300 level or higher.
+Students may satisfy the Humanities and 300-level requirements with a single course. - (Optional) PCDC no more than 4 credits of PCDC (defined in the following section of the Bulletin titled, "Professional or Creative Development Courses"